 The policies in this section are applicable to all students enrolled in the graduate nursing program and are consistent with University policies.
-The Graduate School Catalog is the legal document governing policies and procedures for graduate students (see the current Graduate School Catalog section on Academic Policies and Procedures on the BSU website) with the exception of policies and procedures that pertain to graduate nursing students, which are identified in the Graduate Nursing Student Handbook.
-Policies may change at any time by action of the Department of Nursing Faculty Organization.
-Students will be informed of all policy changes and effective dates.
+The Graduate School Catalog is the legal document governing policies and procedures for graduate students (see the current Graduate School Catalog section on Academic Policies and Procedures on the BSU website).
+There are some exceptions to policies and procedures that pertain to graduate nursing students.
+These policies are identified in the Graduate Nursing Student Handbook.
+Policies are subject to change by action of the Department of Nursing Faculty Organization.
+Students will be informed of all policy changes and effective dates as appropriate.